gwijthoff/Screenreading/screenreading_syllabus.md

 - Roger Chartier, *The Order of Books: Readers, Authors, and Libraries in Europe between the Fourteenth and Eighteenth Centuries* (1992), 92pp
 - Roger Chartier, "Texts, Printings, Readings," in *The New Cultural History*, ed.
 Hunt (1989)
-- Anthony Grafton, "Codex in Crisis: The Book Dematerializes", in Worlds Made By Words: Scholarship and Community in the Modern West* (2009), pp. 288-326.
+- Anthony Grafton, "Codex in Crisis: The Book Dematerializes", in *Worlds Made By Words: Scholarship and Community in the Modern West* (2009), pp. 288-326.
+- Assignment with [X-Ray Goggles](https://goggles.webmaker.org/) by [Mozilla Webmaker](https://webmaker.org/): remix and publish one website.

 **March 6: "They conveyed their thoughts to one another in an instant over cities or mountains."**